 This family-fun activity isn't for everyone, but if you're reading this article then it's likely you're a fan of this outdoor activity.
 Either that or you were forced into it by a friend or family member and desperately seeking ways to clean your tent before you store it in the attic for the next 10 years.

 Whichever it is, we're going to give you the lowdown on how to wash a tent correctly to prevent further damage.
 From simple debris removal to deep-cleaning methods, you'll know exactly how to ensure your tent is spotless and camping-ready.
 After all, if you've bought one of the best inflatable tents, you're going to want it to last!

 5 Best Ways to Clean a Tent After Camping

 Wondering how to clean a tent thoroughly?
 We've compiled a list of 5 best practices for cleaning a tent and keeping it in tip-top condition.
 Let's get started!

 1. Avoiding Mildew and Mould

 This is one of the most common (and most annoying) problems when it comes to thinking about tent cleaning.
 Mould and mildew can render a tent completely unusable.
 If it's not a terrible case of mold or mildew it might just look a little grubby and smell terrible, but it can be easily fixed.

-If you're in a rush to leave a campsite, or simply don't want to spend time making sure you tent is completely dry then you run the risk of folding it away while it's still damp.
+If you're in a rush to leave a campsite, or you've been unlucky enough to camp in the rain and simply don't want to spend time making sure you tent is completely dry, then you run the risk of folding it away while it's still damp.
 This can cause problems when left for an extended period of time, like causing the fabric to rot or form holes.

 It's always best to take your tent down and pack it away once you've let it dry completely.
 Of course, it's not always so simple.
 Perhaps you're packing your tent up in a heavy downpour, or leaving early morning while there's still dew coating the outside.